curl/curl/docs/libcurl/opts/CURLOPT_PROXY.md

 Unix domain sockets are supported for socks proxies since 7.84.0.
 Set localhost for the host part. e.g. socks5h://localhost/path/to/socket.sock

+When you set a hostname to use, do not assume that there is any particular single port number used widely for proxies.
+Specify it.

 When a proxy is used, the active FTP mode as set with *CUROPT_FTPPORT(3)*, cannot be used.